natacha-beck/imputePrepSanger/README.md

 3. Then a perl script, modified from Will Rayner (http://www.well.ox.ac.uk/~wrayner/tools/), creates a series of plink commands to:
     1. Update: position, ref/alt allele assignment and strand to match HRC panel.
     2. Remove:
-        1. Variants on chromosomes: X, XY, Y and MT.
+        1. Variants on chromosomes: XY, Y and MT (variants on chromosome X are kept).
         2. Indels.
         3. A/T & G/C SNPs if MAF > 0.4 (palindromic SNPs, in this situation we are less confident about the strand),
         4. SNPs with differing alleles,